 There are incredible significant and famous landmarks in Washington DC and one of the best places to get some great photos is from the top of the Washington Monument, named for America’s first president.

-It is surrounded by 50 flags, one for each state, and was closed for three years for renovations, but reopened in 2021.
+It is the tallest building in Washington, DC, surrounded by 50 flags, one for each state, and was closed for three years for renovations, but reopened in 2021.
 You can buy tickets to ascend to the very top (you used to be able to climb the stairs).

 The renos included adding an elevator which takes a full two minutes to get to the top, enough time for you to appreciate the internal architecture lined with stones commemorating George Washington.
 Tickets need to be booked online.
 Walk-ups not accepted.